Buddhist crisis: September 1963

 In their submissions to the United States National Security Council (NSC), Krulak presented an extremely optimistic report on the progress of the war, while Mendenhall presented a very bleak picture of military failure and public discontent.
 Krulak disregarded the effects of popular discontent in combating the Viet Cong.
 The general felt that the Vietnamese soldiers' efforts in the field would not be affected by the public's unease with Diệm's policies.
 Mendenhall focused on gauging the sentiment of urban-based Vietnamese and concluded that Diệm's policies increased the possibility of religious civil war.
-Mendenhall said that Diệm's policies were causing the South Vietnamese to believe that life under the Viet Cong would improve the quality of their lives.
+Mendenhall said that Diệm's policies were causing the South Vietnamese to believe that life under the VC would improve the quality of their lives.

 The divergent reports led US President John F. Kennedy to famously ask his two advisers, "The two of you did visit the same country, didn't you?"

 The inconclusive report was the subject of bitter and personal debate among Kennedy's senior advisers.
 Various courses of action towards Vietnam were discussed, such as fostering a regime change or taking a series of selective measures designed to cripple the influence of the Nhus, who were seen as the major causes of the political problems in South Vietnam.

-The disparate reports of Krulak and Mendenhall resulted in a follow-up mission, the McNamara-Taylor mission.
+The disparate reports of Krulak and Mendenhall resulted in a follow-up mission, the McNamara–Taylor mission.

 November 1963

-On November 1, 1963, after six months of tension and growing opposition to the regime, ARVN generals executed the 1963 South Vietnamese coup, which led to arrest and assassination of Ngô Đình Diệm.
+On November 1, 1963, after six months of tension and growing opposition to the regime, ARVN generals executed the 1963 South Vietnamese coup, which led to arrest and assassination of Ngô Đình Diệm the next day.